-We have historically granted equity compensation to our executive officers primarily in the form of stock options, and the Compensation Committee determined that our 2018 equity grants for the named executive officers would continue to include stock options.
-The Compensation Committee believes that stock options are a key tool in serving to align the interests of our executive officers and our stockholders; stock options are inherently performance based, and automatically link executive pay to stockholder return, as the value realized, if any, by the executive from an award of stock options is dependent upon, and directly proportionate to, appreciation in stock price.
+The Compensation Committee determined that the 2020 equity grants for our named executive officers should consist of stock options and restricted stock unit awards.
+The Compensation Committee believes that stock options, which have historically been an important part of our equity compensation program, continue to be a key tool in serving to align the interests of our executive officers and our stockholders; stock options are inherently performance based, and automatically link executive pay to stockholder return, as the value realized, if any, by the executive from an award of stock options is dependent upon, and directly proportionate to, appreciation in stock price.
 Executives will only receive value from the stock option awards if the price of our common stock increases above the price at time of grant and remains above as the stock options continue to vest.
 Stock options also do not have downside protection, and the awards will not provide value to the holder when the stock price is below the exercise price.
-In late 2016, we determined that it was advisable to add restricted stock unit awards to our equity award mix to align with peer company practices, as 78% of our peers grant either restricted stock or restricted stock units to executives.
-In addition to aligning with market practice, we believe that it improves the balance and risk profile of our compensation program to include a form of award that does not rely solely on stock price appreciation in order to provide value.
+We have added restricted stock unit awards to our equity award mix in the last several years to align with peer company practices, and because we believe that it improves the balance and risk profile of our compensation program to include a form of award that does not rely solely on stock price appreciation in order to provide value.

-The Compensation Committee approved annual equity awards consisting of stock options and restricted stock units, to be granted April 1, 2018, to each of our named executive officers other than to Mr. Valenzuela, who received a restricted stock unit grant on February 1, 2018 pursuant to the terms of his offer letter.
-The Compensation Committee determined that each of the annual equity awards to the named executive officers should consist of a combination of stock options and restricted stock units for the reasons stated above, with a greater emphasis on restricted stock units (consisting of roughly 2/3 of the total target grant value for each annual award) to stress the direct alignment with stockholder value and provide consistency with market practices of our peer companies.
+The Compensation Committee approved annual equity awards consisting of stock options and restricted stock units, to be granted April 1, 2020, to each of our named executive officers, as reflected in the table below.
+The Compensation Committee determined that each of the annual equity awards to the named executive officers should consist of a combination of stock options and restricted stock units for the reasons stated above, with the value allocated approximately 30% to options and 70% to restricted stock units (33% to options and 67% to restricted stock units for Mr. Trundle, our Chief Executive Officer).